ElvisFMM/oaf-psd-bootcamp/README.md

 # S&P 500 Tracker

 ![alt text](https://github.com/ElvisFMM/oaf-psd-bootcamp/blob/branch1/pictures/stocks.JPG)
-*Alot better to buy in when the board is red, think of it as a discount*
+*Better to buy in when the board is red - think of it as a discount*

 This is a summary of my project for the Pofessional Software Bootcamp through Open Avenues.
 The project is still a work in progress - I'll be updating it more next month.